Damarwendha/Golang/README.md

 Always use type that fit your needs, as this will optimize memory usage and lead to better performance

 ### Golang Notes
-- WaitGroup purpose is to wait until goroutines has finished executing before the program to end
+- WaitGroup purpose is to wait until goroutines finished executing before the program end

 - Mutex purpose is to ensure only one goroutine accesses data at a time.
 Basically, is to prevent changing data at the same time

+- Mutex.RLock & Mutex.RUnlock. if Mutex is currently locked by Mutex.Lock then Mutex.RLock will wait till its released.
+Basically, to prevent reading wrong data when Mutex.Lock working on changing some data

 - Channel should be closed if it's not being used, because it will cause memory leak